About the Game:

 Q2.
 What is a narrative and who chooses the topic?

-At the beginning of the game, each player chooses their own social issue to work with (or the issue could be assigned to them).
-Topics can be local or national, real or imaginary.
-Using the cards, players develop potential solutions to their chosen issue through public policy, media and elections.
-They convey these solutions by crafting a unique storyline that links the actions of the card(s) played in each turn.
+At the beginning of the game, each player identifies the social issue they want to address, or the issue may be assigned to them.
+Topics can be local, national, or global (Ex. better school lunches, public transportation, healthcare or climate change).
+Players use the civic engagements on the cards to develop strategies to address their issue and convey these social impacts by crafting a unique storyline that links the actions of the card(s) played in each turn.
+To help students choose a topic they care about, use the “Let’s Get to the Root” in-class activity or share our Sample Topics Resource list.

 Q3.
 How do you start the game?